 - 4. Approval of the Variance does not create a violation of this or any other adopted ordinance or code standard. - 5.
-Applicant shall provide evidence from the applicable fire district that services can be provided in the event of an emergency. - 6.
-Application for a Variance should include all necessary Variances anticipated for the proposed development. - 7.
+Application for a Variance should include all necessary Variances anticipated for the proposed development. - 6.
 Application for a Variance is limited to one per year.

-SECTION 7.300 MEDICAL HARDSHIP PERMITS
+SECTION 7.300 SPECIAL USES